andrewraygilbert/doccollab/README.md

   * Users can remove collaborators from documents | **NOT Functional**
 * Optimization
   * Delta records are purged regularly to minimize memory load | **Functional**
+  * App maintains consistent state across clients when users type in the exact same spot at the same time | **Partially Functional**